mccombspj/kurumastories/content/toyota/sports-800/MF-RT-Toyota-Sports-800-1965.md

 <b>Yamamoto:</b> The vehicle weight is 580kg, which is very light.
 What kind of reinforcements have been done to ensure adequate strength?

-<b>Hasegawa:</b> In fixed-roof type hardtops, the roof contributes to the overall body rigidity, which helps a great deal.
+<b>Hasegawa:</b> In fixed-roof type hardtops, the roof contributes to overall body rigidity, which helps a great deal.
 However, with a removable roof, we couldn't rely on that for this car, and we struggled with it up to the very end.
 Considering this handicap, achieving 580kg was the reward for our efforts, but it is by no means a figure we're satisfied with.

 Structurally speaking, the front frame is similar to the sedan's, but where the sedan's is bolted on and detachable, it's permanently attached on this car.
-Given the more specialized use of this car, we thought that we didn't necessarily need to prioritize ease of servicing.
+Given the more specialized use of this car, we thought that we didn't necessarily need to prioritize ease of servicing as much.

 Also, light alloys are used for the bonnet and trunk lid.
 In any case, simply making the car as compact as possible was probably the biggest factor in reducing the weight.
 For a car of this class, a 50kg reduction in weight can make a difference of one second in 0-400m acceleration.
 That was why we reluctantly used acrylic material for the rear window and other parts.